correlllab/cu-perception-manipulation-stack/README.md

 + https://github.com/correlllab/cu-perception-manipulation-stack.git
 + https://github.com/Kinovarobotics/kinova-ros.git

-Note: follow kinova-ros instructions for adding udev rules. kinova-ros may fail to build. check correct include file paths in kinova_comm.cpp: #include "kinova/KinovaTypes.h"
+Note: follow kinova-ros instructions for adding udev rules. kinova-ros may fail to build. check correct include file paths in kinova_comm.cpp: #include "kinova/KinovaTypes.h".
+Some other packages may fail in moveit, just add .CATKIN_IGNORE file or delete the directory.

 restart udev so it reads the new rules: